expo/expo/packages/expo-updates/README.md

 ### `Updates.fetchUpdateAsync()`

-Downloads the most recently published version of your project from the app's remote URL to the device's local storage.
+Downloads the most recently deployed version of your project from the app's remote URL to the device's local storage.

 This method cannot be used in development mode, and the returned `Promise` will be rejected if you try to do so.

 #### Returns

-An object with the following keys:
+An `Promise` that resolves to an object with the following keys:

 - **isNew (_boolean_)** -- `true` if the fetched bundle is new (i.e. a different version than what's currently running), `false` otherwise.
 - **manifest (_object_)** -- If `isNew` is true, the manifest of the newly downloaded update.
 Undefined otherwise.

+The `Promise` rejects if the app is in development mode, or if there is an unexpected error communicating with the server.

 ### `Updates.addListener(eventListener)`